About Us

 Consultants

-Universities & students
+Universities & Students

-Over time, HAND expanded into a regional organization as members joined from Maryland and the District of Columbia.
-As the organization grew, it became imperative that HAND incorporate and establish a board of directors to guide its growth.
+Over time, as the political landscape and market dynamics shifted, the appetite for HAND grew.
+The organization expanded into a regional entity as members joined from Maryland and the District of Columbia, and it became increasingly imperative that HAND incorporate and establish a board of directors to guide its progress.
 With the pro bono assistance of the law firm of Arnold & Porter, HAND was incorporated in June 1998 and obtained its IRS-approved 501(c)(3) nonprofit status.
 From 2005 – 2012, HAND was led by Jill C. Norcross, its first executive director and first paid staff person.
 In March 2012, Heather M. Raspberry joined HAND as its new Executive Director.
+HAND’s membership has evolved into a unique collective of institutions who are aligned by a collective mission to create diverse communities anchored by affordable housing, where all residents are provided opportunities to thrive.